microfleet/core/packages/core/docs/recipes/quick-start.md

 module.exports = DemoApp;
 ```

-Let's check that you have installed all necessary dependencies and try to start the server:
+Let's check that you have installed all the necessary dependencies and try to start the server:
 ```sh
 yarn mfleet
 ```